johngavel/Terminal/README.md

 * loop - call this function in the loop function of the Arduino.
 ### Terminal Configuration
 * configure - This uses another terminal setup and configuration for itself.
+* setTokenizer - This overrides the default tokenizer of " " with user supplied tokens.
 * setEcho - This configures the terminal class to echo the incoming data.
 * getEcho - Returns the echo setting for the terminal.
 * useColor - The Terminal Class can use the common color escape codes.
 However not all terminals process these.